 They may be reserved with strangers but enjoy the company of other animals.
-They have a strong desire to retrieve and toll (lure).
+They have a strong desire to retrieve and toll.

 4. Is This the Right Dog for You?

 HIGH: This high-energy breed needs daily exercise in the form of a long walk or jog.
-Adding in retrieval games will help a toller work off excess energy and fulfill her instinctive needs.
+Adding in retrieval games will help a Toller work off excess energy and fulfill their instinctive needs.

 They do well in cold climates, but take caution in warmer climates because of the breed’s double coat.
 Tollers do fine in apartments as long as their exercise needs are met.

-LOW: You’ll need to brush the double coat of your toller often, perhaps a few times per week.
+LOW: You’ll need to brush the double coat of your Toller often, perhaps a few times per week.
 Shedding is average.
-You can dry shampoo and bathe your toller as necessary.
+You can dry shampoo and bathe your pet as necessary.